GauravChambhare/JAVA-learning-resources/src/main/java/org/multi_threading/MultiTreadingInJava.md

 ## Conclusion
 Multithreading in Java allows better CPU utilization and faster execution of independent tasks.
 Understanding thread lifecycle, synchronization, and thread pools is essential for writing efficient and safe multithreaded applications.

+## *Watch this video for more deep knowledge on Threads https://www.youtube.com/watch?v=WldMTtUWqTg&ab_channel=RiddhiDutta*